Nodes are the building blocks of your conversation flow. Each type serves a specific purpose in guiding the conversation from start to finish.

 When enabled, the user cannot interrupt the bot while it is speaking on this node.
 This ensures the bot completes its message before any user interaction is allowed.

-| ON | Bot must finish speaking before caller input is processed |
+Setting Behavior OFF (default)Caller can interrupt at any time ON Bot must finish speaking before caller input is processed

 Use Uninterruptible mode for critical messages like legal disclaimers, confirmation summaries, or important instructions that shouldn’t be cut off.